mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 For almost everything a company or organisation does a second time, that can be automated or co-ordinated via software.
 A company will become a programmable entity.
-Most if not all effort that goes into todays software projects, goes not into creating new business logic, but into finding the data, massaging it, guaranteeing it, handling exceptions, and fitting into the rest of the businesses weird ways.
+Most if not all effort that goes into today's software projects, goes not into creating new business logic, but into finding the data, massaging it, guaranteeing it, handling exceptions, and fitting into the rest of the businesses weird ways.